henriquesimoes/humpback/test/README.md

 ## Data curation

-As part of our examinination on the dataset, we selected from the [Kaggle forum][1] issues found by competitors regarding labels.
+As part of our examination on the dataset, we selected from the [Kaggle forum][1] issues found by competitors regarding labels.
 The main issues were duplicate classes and mislabeled examples (either as a different identifiable class or as the _new whale_ class).
 Our inspection results are available on the [filter directory](./filter), which has the following files: